rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   You access Technopedia data by querying nodes, attributes, relationships, or Technopedia IDs in the Technopedia graph.<br>
   <br>
   The graph database stores connections between nodes as first-class citizens so it doesn’t have to compute relationships at query time, which makes it more efficient than a relational database.

+  Before you start using the Technopedia query language (TQL), it's important to understand the node and relationship infrastructure of the Technopedia database.

   #### About Nodes in Technopedia

+  Nodes are the main entity or data category that you refer to when you query the Technopedia database.
+For example, you query the manufacturer node to get manufacturer data, or the software product node to get software product data, which you can think of as a data category.

-  Nodes have the following characteristics: <br>
+  Nodes can do the following things:

   <br>
-   * Nodes are entities that store categories of data in Technopedia.
+   * Represent and store categories of data in Technopedia.
-   * Nodes have attributes that store data in key-value pairs, for example, `{"edition" : "server"}`.
+   * Have attributes that store data in key-value pairs, for example, `{"edition" : "server"}`.
-   * Nodes are connected to other nodes by relationships.
+   * Connect to other nodes through relationships.
-   * Node names are surrounded by parentheses in a query, for example, (Node).

    Here's some examples of nodes in Technopedia: